valango/AdventOfCode_2021/README.md

 * `day 03:` Actually simple stuff, but it really took some focussing (101min).
 * `day 04:` A nice one.
 Some time was lost for misreading the input format.
 * `day 05:` Simple, but... man, I hate numbers - I just can't _see_ them!.
+* `day 05:` Now, this was a good lesson - I lost at least 30mins implementing _an illustration of example_, rather than the actual logic of the process. 🤬

 ## Track record
 My ranking placements and final times for puzzle 1 and 2 by days.<br >